wessenstam/demoguide/docs/instructor/instructor.md

 The ideal order is:

 1. vRouter
-2. lnx-platform
+2. Web-Server Linux
-3. win-platform
+2. HSPAS
-4. DC1
+4. DC
 5. SSPM
 6. Client
 7. RDS01
-8. CentOS server
+8. MySQL Linux server
 9. pfSense

 !!!tip
     VMs 1,2 and 4 can be started together.
-The win-platform is dependent on the lnx-platform as it holds the databases that are being used by the win-platform server.
-Then wait till the DC1 is 100% running before starting the other machines.
+The HSPAS server is dependent on the Web-Server Linux as it holds the Redis database that is being used by the HSPAS server.
+Then wait till the DC is 100% running before starting the other machines.
 As the SSPM server is the SQL server for the databases that are used in the ServerPAM solutions, this server has to be started after the DC1.
 The Client, MUST be started BEFORE the RDS01 server.
 Reason is that the Client holds the management component for the Delinea Server PAM.
 If this server gets started AFTER the RDS01, the login into the RDS01, will not work.
 The easiest way to solve this issue is to reboot the RDS01 so the cache DB will be cleaned and refilled.

 ## Licenses